Documentation Index

 Note

-In this section, we will briefly introduce how to set up ACG.
-For more information on how to set ACG, see ACG user guides.
+This section provides a brief overview of how to set up ACG.
+For more information on how to set ACG, see ACG user guide.

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB Serverless .
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB Serverless.

 2. Click the ACG menu.